ManasAbhinay/SimpleBankingSystem/README.md

 ## Overview

 The Simple Banking System is a console-based Java application designed to simulate basic banking operations.
 It provides functionalities for creating bank accounts, depositing and withdrawing funds, transferring money between accounts, and viewing account details.
-This project is intended for beginners to practice Java programming concepts such as object-oriented programming (OOP), file handling, and user input handling.

 ## Features